Keerthanagowrisankar2003/Spese/README.md

      - Month & Year

-##`EXPLANATION:`
+## `EXPLANATION:`
-- If the user sends the request to login ,the user is able to login in only if the email id and the password matches to the one in the `user table `
+- If the user sends the request for loging in ,the user is able to login in only if the email id and the password matches to the one in the `user table `
 - Similarly if the user sends a request to see the expense on a particular date,the details will be fetched from the expense table which correseponds to that date and category.